jacques/docs.npmjs.com/content/getting-started/installing-node.md

 <!--
-title: 02 - Installing npm & Managing npm Versions
+title: 02 - How to install npm & manage npm versions -->
--->

 #How to Install npm & Manage npm Versions

-npm is written in Node.js, so you need Node.js installed in order to run it.
+npm is written in Node.js, so your system needs to have Node.js before you can use npm.
 However, the two products are managed by different entities, so updates and maintenance can become complex.
 Also, the Node.js installation process installs npm in a directory that doesn't have global permissions.
+This can cause permissions errors when you attempt to run packages globally.

-So, to solve both these issues, npm recommends that you use a *node version manager*, or *nvm*, to install npm.
-The version manager will avoid permissions errors, and solve the complexities of updating Node.js and npm.
+To solve both these issues, npm recommends that you use a *node version manager*, or *nvm*, to install npm.
+The version manager will avoid permissions errors, and will solve the complexities of updating Node.js and npm.

 In addition, many developers like to test their applications on multiple versions of npm.
-Using a version manager makes this easier to do.
+Using a version manager makes it easy to switch versions.

-####Warning

-If you install Node.js and npm directly, you may encounter permissions issues and errors (such as `EACCESS`), especially on macOS and Linux.

 ##Installing npm from a Version Manager